 in the trees?
 Why not?
 More and more resorts have taken to heights reminiscent of our youth.
 Trees are always a relief, a way to escape people.

 This kitchen is as peaceful as the forest it lives in.
-There is a unique poetic space amongst the trees that cannot be found anywhere else.
+There exists a unique poetic space, nestled amongst the trees, that cannot be found anywhere else.

-I always appreciate design working in harmony with nature as opposed against.
+I always appreciate design working in harmony with nature. -tM

 Photography: Brechenmacher&Baumann | Tulum Resort